 Ruth 2:14 So she sat beside the reapers [not the gleaners now, but up with the reapers], and he passed parched grain to her; and she ate and was satisfied, and kept some back.

 Here the master is serving her, passing her food, "Here, eat this, we just reaped some of the best.
-Here, let us throw this on the fire, and get it parched just a bit, and enjoy it."
-And just like God does, He gives her a little bit more than she needs to be satisfied, and she is able to keep a bit of it for later.
+Here, let us throw this on the fire and get it parched just a bit and enjoy it."
+And just as God does, He gives her a little bit more than she needs to be satisfied, so she is able to keep a bit of it for later.

 Now skip down just a bit.